Twickenham railway station: History

 Platform 1 has not existed as a functioning entity since before 2003; platform 2 has had the conductor rails removed between 2003 and 2006.
 The trackbeds of both are now (2018) obstructed by temporary buildings.

-Platform 3 (in 2018) has a direct access from the street available via a queuing area used during events at Twickenham Stadium.
+Platform 3 (in 2018) has direct access from the street available via a queuing area used during events at Twickenham Stadium.

 On 4 February 1996, South West Trains ran the first re-privatised service nationally.
 This ran from Twickenham to London at 05:10.
 The last regular-scheduled privatised train on the main network was 48 years previously.